Here’s a step-by-step process shedding light on the topic, “how to start a janitorial business in California” –

 Before you start any janitorial business, you must settle on the business entity.

-If you’re planning to hit the markets with a mop and bucket as a one-man show, you can register as a sole proprietor, and you’ll be responsible for taxes and liabilities of your janitorial business.
+If you’re planning to hit the markets with a mop and bucket as a one-man show, you can register as a sole proprietor, and you’ll be responsible for the taxes and liabilities of your janitorial business.

-If you’re planning to work with a team of cleaners, partners or managers, you’ll be better off registered as
+If you’re planning to work with a team of cleaners, partners, or managers, you’ll be better off registered as

 as this will offer you better liability protection.This means when cleaners cause damage to articles in customers’ homes/offices, your company would be liable for those payments and not you personally.